 Maia’s writing has been called “witty” and “quirky” by political journalist Eric Boehlert, who discussed her treatment of the 2008 presidential election in his book Bloggers on the Bus: How the Internet Changed Politics and the Press.
 In 2008, Maia received a Rasmuson Foundation Individual Artist Award and was named Alaska’s top blogger by PurpleStates.tv, which selected her to represent the state in its 50/50/50 project.
 “8 Stars of Gold,” a play Maia co-wrote with Ryan Conarro in celebration of Alaska’s 50th anniversary of statehood, premiered at Perseverance Theatre in April 2009, and was presented on the mainstage at the Last Frontier Theatre Conference in June 2009.
 In 2015, she was asked to contribute a play to Cyrano’s “Ten Decades, Ten Plays” project celebrating the Anchorage Centennial; her script framed the city’s rapid growth from 1975 to 1985 through a group of attorneys who put the town on trial for “improper seizure of opportunity.”

 Maia has a Bachelor of Arts degree in English from the University of Portland and a Master of Fine Arts degree in creative writing from the University of Alaska Anchorage.
 She lives in Milwaukee, Wisconsin, with her husband and two children.
-She also blogs at BelowFreezingBeauty.com.
+She’s a contributor to Milwaukee Moms Blog and also blogs at BelowFreezingBeauty.com.